-It’s the year 2020 and the world of investments, particularly mutual fund investments is evolving at breakneck speed.
-With different schemes available to suit your financial goals, to the level of ease of the transaction process, investing is getting convenient by each passing day.
+The world of investments, particularly mutual fund investments is evolving at breakneck speed.
+With different schemes available to suit your financial goals, to the level of ease of the transaction process, investing is getting more convenient with each passing day.

 If you are a woman looking to take the plunge into investing too and join the growing tribe of women investors, here are 7 ways you can prepare yourself.
 Read on!